lo-designs/YouthMattersApp/README.md

 *Scenario:* Given the vast amount of mental health and wellness resources that exist, an app that allows people to search for what they need within specific parameters would make it easier for people to find appropriate help.
 ____________
-2 | As someone who has a hard time keeping track of appointments,
+2 | As someone who has a hard time keeping track of things, I want to be able to find/access resources from one place.

 **Allow users to create a secure account to log into to save and quickly access resource information.**

-*Scenario:* Given the vast amount of mental health and wellness resources that exist, an app that allows people to search for what they need within specific parameters would make it easier for people to find appropriate help.
+*Scenario:* An account feature would allow users to save their information and preferences, as well as filter out resources they don't need.
 ______________
 3 | As someone without means of transportation,
 I want to find resources that offer remote help,